GambleID/gidx-js/README.md

 ```

 ## Usage
+### Populating the ThreeDS object
-1. Populate the `PaymentMethod.ThreeDS` object of your CompleteSession API requests using the `get3DSDeviceData` function.
+Populate the `PaymentMethod.ThreeDS` object of your CompleteSession API requests using the `get3DSDeviceData` function.
 ```js
 let completeSessionRequest = {
     PaymentMethod: {